Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Related Work

 {\bf Verifiable Computation.} There exists several schemes that offer verifiability with different characteristics.
 Their goal is to verify the correctness of the computations outsourced to a cloud.
 Yu et al.~\cite{yu2017survey} provide a broad review of some of the existing work in verifiable computation.
 Gennaro et al.~\cite{gennaro2010non} present a scheme based on garbled circuits and fully-homomorphic encryption.
 Backes et al.~\cite{backes2013verifiable} propose the incorporation of homomorphic MAC to verify the correctness of the computation done on an untrusted server.
 Parno et al.~\cite{parno2013pinocchio} propose a system, called Pinocchio, that uses quadratic arithmetic programs combined with a highly efficient cryptographic protocol.
 Trinoccio~\cite{schoenmakers2015trinocchio} improves Pinocchio by providing input privacy.
 ADSNARK~\cite{backes2015adsnark} extends Pinocchio~\cite{parno2013pinocchio} by proving computations done on authenticated data in a privacy-preserving way.
 Costello et al.~\cite{costello2015geppetto} propose Geppetto, a system that aims to further reduce prover overhead and increase its flexibility.
 Fiore et al.~\cite{fiore2016hash} extend Geppetto~\cite{costello2015geppetto} by enabling the verifier to verify the proof against a commitment done on some inputs independent of the computation.
-The main disadvantage of these works is that they are not practical to verify computations performed on large datasets.
+However, either these techniques can not be used to solve the problem we consider or they are not practical to verify computations performed on large datasets.